InterwebXplorer/V-Hex/README.md

 # Valorant Asset Extractor For Blender

-An asset extractor for valorant coded in python
+--An asset extractor for valorant coded in python
-/nTo report any issues ect contact me on discord [Internet Explorer#7105]
+--To report any issues ect contact me on discord [Internet Explorer#7105]

 ## Requirements